TheJJ/ceph-balancer/README.md

 [Ceph](https://ceph.io)'s "main" design issue is equal data placement.
 One mitigation is the [mgr balancer](https://docs.ceph.com/en/latest/rados/operations/balancer/).

+This is an alternative Ceph balancer implementation.
+The current (octopus) upstream balancer optimizes for (weighted) equal number of PGs on each OSD for each pool.
-This is an alternative Ceph balancer implementation, with a different strategy than the current (octopus) upstream one: optimizing for equal OSD utilization.
+This balancer has a different strategy: optimizing for equal OSD size utilization.

 For most clusters, the `mgr balancer` works well.
 For heterogeneous clusters with a lot of device and server capacity variance, placement may be very bad - the reason this balancer was created.